FSipiano/newbieDictionary/README.md

 #### ASCII -
 Stands for 'American Standard Code for Information Interchange'.
 It is the set of common characters use in electronic communication, based in English alphabet, numbers, punctuation symbols and non-printing control characters (like Escape, Tabulation, Backspace, End of Line, etc).
 This standard is the base line to newer sets of characters like UTF-8 standard, that extends ASCII including new characters like Latin or German characters by example.

+#### Artificial intelligence
+An umbrella term that covers a large number of techniques (see machine learning) that allow intelligent behavior of machines.

 #### Boilerplate (code) -
 The standard code you need to put into your code in order for it to run.
 An example is frameworks.
 Let’s take Bootstrap as an example.
 To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
 Like a template.